fstakem/JHCleanData/README.md

 The goal of the project was to collect the feature data from the "Human Activity Recognition Using Smartphones Dataset" and to provide the mean for a subset of the features.
 The features were to be grouped by a subjects's actions.
 Since there where 30 subjects and 6 actions this called called for 180 seperate groupings.
 Once the data was grouped per the subject's actions the mean was taken only of the features that were a mean or a std.
 In short this created a mean for each of the separate feature vectors that were either a mean or a std.

 ## Recipe
+1. Get the raw data named "Human Activity Recognition Using Smartphones Dataset"
+2. If the raw data is compressed then uncompress it keeping the original file structure
+3. In the script run_analysis.R set the 'input_path' variable to the root directory of the raw data
+4. In the script run_analysis.R set the 'output_path' variable to the desired output file name
+5. Run the script run_analysis.R with the previous specified variable set
+6. The output data should be encoded as a csv file

 ## Codebook
 All of the new data except the first two value is the mean of the original data values.